 - 1. Divisions Affected

 - 1.1 County-wide.

 - 2. Key Decision

 - 2.1 This is not a Key Decision.

 - 3. Purpose

-- 3.1 To provide Full Council with details of the requirement for the Council to procure a new external auditor for the audit of the Council's accounts for 2023-24 and the four years thereafter.
+- 3.1 To provide Audit Committee with details of the requirement for the Council to procure a new external auditor for the audit of the Council's accounts for 2023-24 and the four years thereafter.

-- 3.2 For Full Council to note the options available for how to make the appointment and to approve the recommendation from Audit Committee that they support the preferred option of again opting-in to the sector-led body, Public Sector Audit Appointments (PSAA), to undertake the procurement on behalf of the Council.
+- 3.2 For Audit Committee to note the options available for how to make the appointment and to approve the preferred option of again opting-in to the sector-led body, Public Sector Audit Appointments (PSAA), to undertake the procurement on behalf of the Council.

-- 3.3 For Full Council to note that the decision to become an opted-in authority must be made by Full Council before 11 March 2022, which is the closing date to give notice to PSAA of the Council's acceptance of its invitation to participate in a sector-led approach to procurement.
+3.3 For Audit Committee to note that the decision to become an opted-in authority must be made by Full Council before 11 March 2022, which is the closing date to give notice to PSAA of the Council's acceptance of its invitation to participate in a sector-led approach to procurement.